zeibura/VS-Code-Workshop/README.md

 - Install [GitHub Desktop](https://desktop.github.com/).
 - Install [Visual Studio Code](https://code.visualstudio.com/download).
-- Send your GitHub account to one of the following emails:
+- Send your GitHub account to one of the workshop coordinators.

-    - igor.kazmyr@broadcom.com
-    - oleksiy.derbas@broadcom.com
-    - andrew.jandacek@broadcom.com
-    - zeibura.kathau@broadcom.com

-    If you don't have a GitHub account, create one on the [GitHub](https://github.com/) page.
+  **Note:** If you don't have a GitHub account, create one on the [GitHub](https://github.com/) page.

     You will be granted access to a private repository that you will clone and work with during the workshop.